CMSgov/ab2d/website/support.md

             <div id="collapseOne" class="collapse" aria-labelledby="headingOne" data-parent="#accordion">
               <div class="card-body">
-                In February 2018, the Bipartisan Budget Act of 2018 (BBA) was signed into law and included a provision requiring the development of a process to share Medicare fee-for-services claims data with PDP sponsors.
+                In February 2018, the <a href="https://www.congress.gov/bill/115th-congress/house-bill/1892/text"
+                target="_blank">Bipartisan Budget Act of 2018 (BBA)</a> was signed into law and included a provision requiring the development of a process to share Medicare fee-for-services claims data with PDP sponsors.
                 Section 50354 of the BBA specifically provides that the Secretary of Health and Human Services shall establish a process under which PDP sponsors may request, beginning in plan year 2020, that the